A Regular Unimodular Triangulation of the Matroid Base Polytope: Introduction

 \section{Introduction}

 Despite considerable interest, very little is known about triangulations of matroid base polytopes.
 There are a few motivations for wanting to have nice triangulations of matroid base polytopes.
 The first motivation comes from White's conjecture whose weakest version states that the toric ideal of a matroid base polytope is quadratically generated \cite{white1977basis}\cite{lason2014toric}.
-Herzog and Hibi asked whether every matroid base polytope has a quadratic Gr\"obner basis \cite{herzog2002discrete}.
-A slight strengthening of this question is whether every matroid base polytope admits a quadratic triangulation, i.e. a regular unimodular flag triangulation---such a triangulation would give a square-free quadratic Gr\"obner basis for the toric ideal of a matroid base polytope.
-The strongest result known in this area is that the alcoved triangulation of a positroid produces a quadratic triangulation \cite{stanley1977eulerian,sturmfels1996grobner,lam2007alcoved,lam2018alcoved}.
+Herzog and Hibi asked whether the toric ideal of every matroid base polytope has a quadratic Gr\"obner basis \cite{herzog2002discrete}.
+It follows by a result of Sturmfels \cite{sturmfels1996grobner} combined with an observation of Ohsugi and Hibi \cite{ohsugi1999toric} that the existence of a quadratic Gr\"obner basis is equivalent to the existence of a quadratic triangulation, i.e. a regular unimodular flag triangulation.
+The existence of a quadratic triangulation is known for base sortable matroids, e.g. positroids \cite{stanley1977eulerian,sturmfels1996grobner,blum2001base, lam2007alcoved, lam2018alcoved}.